TriOCuBe/TFT-Bot/README.md

 * Forfeiting early
 * Overriding the assumed League Of Legends installation path
 * Traits the bot should look for and how they should be bought
+* Timeouts the bot waits for throughout its various loop logic parts

 The settings are explained below but also in more detail in the file itself.